Kabogo-Maverick/sip-sync/README.md

-  Sip & Sync Cocktail Generator
+🍹 Sip & Sync Cocktail Generator
 An interactive, AI-driven cocktail recommendation app that personalizes your drink choices based on your taste preferences.

- About Sip&Sync
+🚀 About the Project
 Sip & Sync is an innovative cocktail generator designed to match users with the perfect drink based on their preferences.
 Using dynamic UI components, an interactive quiz, and real-time API integration, it delivers a seamless, engaging cocktail discovery experience.

 ✨ Features
- Personalized Recommendations – Answer taste-based questions to find your perfect cocktail.
+🏆 Personalized Recommendations – Answer taste-based questions to find your perfect cocktail.

- Live Cocktail Search – Instantly search for any cocktail and get details with images & recipes.
+📡 Live Cocktail Search – Instantly search for any cocktail and get details with images & recipes.

- Random Cocktail Generator – Explore new drinks with a single click.
+🔀 Random Cocktail Generator – Explore new drinks with a single click.

- Vibrant UI & Smooth UX – A colorful, visually engaging experience with seamless interactions.
+🌈 Vibrant UI & Smooth UX – A colorful, visually engaging experience with seamless interactions.

- Fully Responsive – Works smoothly across all devices.
+⚡ Fully Responsive – Works smoothly across all devices.

+💾 JSON Database (Optional) – Fetch data locally using json-server for offline testing.

 🔧 Tech Stack
 Frontend: HTML, CSS, JavaScript